 Exhibition at the Los Angeles County Museum of Art

-The Ardabil carpets are a pair of twins, weaved in Persia in the 16th. century.
+The carpets are a pair of twins, woven in Persia in the 16th century.
 One of the carpets are exhibited in Victoria and Albert Museum in London and the other in Los Angeles County Museum of Art.

 “That two identical Persian court carpets have survived makes these carpets extraordinary, but rarer still is the fact that they are signed and dated”, says LACMA Costume and Textiles Curator Dale Carolyn Gluckman to Jozan Magazine.

-The Ardabil Carpets were created in Tabriz, Kashan or Mashad and the name Ardabil used be course they were originally housed at a large shrine in the city of Ardabil.
+The carpets were created in Tabriz, Kashan or Mashad and the name Ardabil used be course they were originally housed at a large shrine for Safi al Din Ardabili in the town of Ardabil in North West Iran.

 The Ardabil Carpet from the Los Angeles County Museum of Art has just returned after international conservation efforts, cleaning and repair.
 Restoration took place at the Royal Palace Textile Conservation Studios at Hampton Court Palace, London.